FAQs

 By embracing Ayurveda, you will feel empowered to break unwanted habits and patterns.
 You will learn:

-• Appropriate exercise for your constitution and the season
+- Appropriate exercises for your constitution and the season

-The results of your new habits may include:
+The results of your new Ayurvedic habits may include:

-• The reduction of symptoms from chronic conditions (e.g. anxiety, irritable bowel syndrome, skin conditions, migraines, allergies, hypertension, arthritis)
+- The reduction of symptoms from chronic conditions (e.g. anxiety, autoimmune disorders, skin conditions, migraines, allergies, hypertension, arthritis, and irritable bowel syndrome)

 How long until I see results?

 Results may be felt within days or it may take months.
-This will depend upon the chronicity and nature of the illness or dysfunction.
+This will depend upon the chronicity and nature of the illness or dysfunction and on your ability to follow through on recommendations.

 How does Ayurvedic medicine integrate with western medicine?